MRCardoso/signiuof/README.md

 * **mail.html:** The default view with template html to sent email

-The files in example/app/views will be coped to the folder app/views after the install of this package, is the app/views not exists
+The files in example/app/views will be coped to the folder app/views after the install of this package.

 ```bash
 ├── partial